-As of Mac OS X Tiger 10.4.2 installing Widgets has been a breeze thanks to the Widgets Widget.
-The Widget Widget was briefy described in the Configure and Customize Dashboard guide.
+As of Mac OS X Tiger 10.4.2 installing Widgets has been a breeze thanks to the Widgets widget.
+It's also very easy to use in Mac OS X Leopard 10.5.x.
+The Widget widget was briefy described in the Configure and Customize Dashboard guide.

 • Your preferred web browser